-The board of directors (the "Board" or "Directors") of the Company has fixed April 26, 2022, as the record date (the "Record Date") for determination of persons entitled to receive notice of the Meeting.
+The board of directors (the "Board") of the Company has fixed May 1, 2023 as the record date (the "Record Date") for determination of persons entitled to receive notice of the Meeting.
 Only shareholders of record at the close of business on the Record Date who either attend the Meeting personally or complete, sign and deliver a form of proxy in the manner and subject to the provisions described above will be entitled to vote or to have their Common Shares voted at the Meeting.

-The Company changed its name from Apollo Gold & Silver Corp. to Apollo Silver Corp, effective on September 10, 2021.
 The Company's Common Shares are listed on the TSX Venture Exchange ("TSXV") under stock symbol "APGO".